 Affordable, Accessible, Available Transportation

-Join MASILC and the Independent Living Centers of Massachusetts for Independent Living Education Day 2022.
-This year’s event will focus on housing.
+This year’s virtual event focused on housing.
 Safe, accessible, affordable, available housing is a foundation for community living.
-This year we will share stories of success, the barriers that still exist and opportunities for the future.
+We shared stories of success, the barriers that still exist and opportunities for the future.

 Commissioner Toni Wolf, Massachusetts Rehabilitation Commission